 Emotional support animals are not service animals and therefore, are not treated the same.
 Service animals are allowed in all public accommodations.
 Owners can not deny entry to a service dog and are not allowed to ask the individual about their disability or for proof of their service dog.
 All they are allowed to ask is what task the animal provides for the person who has the disability.

 Since emotional support animals are not service dogs, they can be denied entry into public accommodations.
 An owner of the location may allow your emotional support animal entry if they choose to, but they are not required to.

 The reasons that emotional support animals are not considered under the same laws as service animals have to do with the lack of training that emotional support animals receive.
 Without proper training, they can cause problems in public accommodations and distract actual services animals from properly doing their job.
 It is against the law to pass off your emotional support animal as a service animal.

 Different Types of Laws for Emotional Support Animals

 The Fair Housing Act is a federal law that requires landlords and businesses to allow individuals with disabilities housing with their emotional support animals.
 This does not limit what animals you are allowed to use as your emotional support animal either as long as they are not illegal to own.

-Housing is considered any place that can be rented, a hotel, or a motel.
-This will allow you to travel with your pet or relocate as needed.
+Housing is considered any place that can be rented long-term, as well as a college dorm.
 Even places that say no pets allowed must allow emotional support animals and services animals as they fall under assistive animals.

 Once upon a time, the Air Carrier Access Act allowed ESAs to fly in airplane cabins with their owners for free.
 However, things have since changed and airlines are no longer required to allow ESAs in the cabin.
 Now, only service dogs are allowed in the cabin with their owners.
 Some airlines will, however, permit you to bring small animals in carriers that you can stow under your seat.
 There will be a carry-on fee for this, though.